|

 recognised by them.

-(Remember that under the post Foster set-up, the Counties do not
+under the post Foster set-up, the Counties do not have a

-have a designated role and many of their constitutions will have
+designated role and many of their constitutions will have been

-been outdated by the changes.
-Remember too that county
+outdated by the changes.
+Remember too that county associations

-associations are still democratic and can be made to conform to
+are still democratic and can be made to conform to the will of

 A.